camerondurham/btw/readme.md

 write anything meaningful/helpful I'll contribute back.

 This is a set of scripts to setup a pretty boring graphical environment on an Arch Linux installation.
-It's pretty boring but simple and productive for me.
+It's pretty boring but simple and reproducible in case I break my install.

-This is just public so I don't have to configure auth when cloning from github and will probably overwrite any nvim, tmux or x config you might have.
-So this is a warning not to use this.
-I only recommend testing this in a fresh install of Arch with an AMD CPU and NVIDIA GPU (can be in a VM, I tested this that way).

 ## setup